 Learn all about the Moon with these projects, slideshows, and videos for students.

 Artemis Takes a Giant Leap

 NASA is making plans to send astronauts back to the Moon for the first time since 1972 – this time to establish a sustainable presence and prepare for future human missions to Mars.
-The first major step is Artemis I, which will test three key components required to send astronauts beyond the Moon: the Orion spacecraft, the Space Launch System, or SLS, rocket and the ground systems at Kennedy Space Center in Florida.
-The uncrewed Artemis I mission will mark the first test of all three components at once.
+The first major step is Artemis I, which is testing three key components required to send astronauts beyond the Moon: the Orion spacecraft, the Space Launch System, or SLS, rocket and the ground systems at Kennedy Space Center in Florida.
+The uncrewed Artemis I mission marks the first test of all three components at once.

 Get your K-12 students following along with lessons in rocketry and what it takes to live in space.
 Plus, register to follow along with the mission with resources and updates from NASA's Office of STEM Engagement.

 Get students engaged in NASA's Artemis Program with STEM lessons all about the Moon, rockets, space habitats, and more

 These STEM projects and activities for students will get them exploring the Moon, rockets, space flight and other facets of NASA's Artemis Program.

 - Public Event

 Join NASA Online for Artemis I